 »Step 1: On Terraform Cloud, Begin Adding a New VCS Provider

-For the first step, select "GitLab" then select "GitLab.com" from the dropdown.
-The page will move to the next step.
+Select GitLab and then select GitLab.com from the menu.
+The page moves to the next step.

 Locate the "Redirect URI" and copy it to your clipboard; you'll paste it in the next step.

 Leave the page open in a browser tab.
 In the next step you will copy values from this page, and in later steps you will continue configuring Terraform Cloud.

 »Step 2: On GitLab, Create a New Application